 Number of Positions: 2 PGY1 positions

-Accreditation Status: Pre-candidate (Residents graduating from programs in pre-candidate or candidate status will receive a certificate of completion indicating the resident is a graduate of a candidate program.
+Accreditation Status: Candidate (Residents graduating from programs in candidate status will receive a certificate of completion indicating the resident is a graduate of a candidate program.
 Upon successful accreditation, the resident will be re-issued a certificate retroactive to the date of application for accreditation indicating completion of an accredited residency.
 Graduates of a candidate program are eligible to pursue PGY2 residency training.)

 - Estimated Stipend: $55,000